djalbat/propagate-cli/README.md

 Propagate has the following commands and options:

 ```
-  propagate                            Propagate the current package
+  propagate [<options>]                    Propagate the current package

-  propagate <sub-directory>            Propagate a package in the given sub-directory
+  propagate [<options>] <sub-directory>    Propagate a package in the given sub-directory

-  propagate <command>

   propagate [<command>] [<options>]

 Commands:

-  version                              Show theh version
+  version                                  Show the version

   help                                     Show this help

   initialise                               Create a configuration file

   add-directory                            Add an additional directory

   remove-directory                         Remove an additional directory

   list-directories                         List directories, including the default directory

   set-shell-commands                       Set the Git, build, install and publish shell commands

   add-ignored-dependency                   Add an ignored dependency

   list-ignored-dependencies                List the ignored dependencies

   remove-ignored-dependency                Remove an ignored dependency

   add-forced-dependency-relation           Add a forced dependency relation

   list-forced-dependency-relations         List the forced dependency relations

   remove-forced-dependency-relation        Remove a forced dependency relation

 Options:

   --version|-v                             Show the version

   --dry-run|-d                             Show updates but do not apply them

   --quietly|-q                             Execute shell commands without printing to the console

   --yes|-y                                 Initially answer yes to prompts

   --help|-h                                Show this help
 ```

 In the directory that contains the sub-directories holding your project's packages and binaries, run the following command: